TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/WiFi/README.md

 * **Client decides:** that's the compatibility mode that allows older clients to connect while enabling *802.11w* for any device that supports it.
 Put differently, this mode reduces the attack surface but does still provide room for attackers to penetrate.

 > [!NOTE]
 > *802.11w* aims at professional corporate wireless networks.
-Private users simply don't provide enough prey the would make attacks worthwhile.
-Still, being aware of *802.11w*/*WPA3* and trying to select device that support this makes sense for home users as well.
+Private users simply don't provide enough prey that would make attacks worthwhile, and *802.11w*-compliant consumer hardware is still expensive and less available.
+Still, being **aware** of *802.11w*/*WPA3*, and what it does, makes sense for home users as well: selecting devices that support *802.11w* (when cost and availability allows) enables you to eventually become ready for stepping up your security, too.